 Provide appropriate treats for teething

 In addition to teething toys, treats can also provide relief for your puppy during the teething phase.
-However, it's crucial to choose the right treats to ensure their safety and promote chewing habits.
+However, it's crucial to choose the right treats to ensure their safety and promote healthy chewing habits.

 Opt for soft and chewy treats